Walmart.com is gaining traction as a digital marketplace, but how does it compare to selling on an established platform like Amazon?

-Similar to Amazon’s Prime program, Walmart+ members get free shipping and delivery on all orders.
+Similar to Amazon’s Prime program, Walmart+ members get free shipping and delivery on almost all orders.
 But outdoing Amazon, Walmart’s 4,740 US store locations act as distribution centers for orders.
 Since 90% of Americans live within 15 minutes of a Walmart, this means faster shipments and easier returns for your customers.

-3. Less sellers to compete with
+3. Fewer sellers to compete with

 4. No hidden fees

 Still looking for benefits?
-On Walmart.com there are no setup or monthly fees to be a seller, only a referral fee on purchases, which range from 6 to 20% depending on the product.
+On Walmart.com there are almost no setup or monthly fees to be a seller, only a referral fee on purchases, which range from 6 to 20% depending on the product.
 So if you’re not making money, Walmart’s not either.

 Walmart also charges for storing products in their fulfillment centers, but this cost is stated up front and based purely on the timeline of product storage and size.

 Are there downsides?
 There really aren’t any downsides to selling on Walmart Marketplace.
 It’s a great opportunity to expand your market exposure and diversify your ecommerce business.